noSpamProxy/Reports/Get-NspLicenseReport_(Database)/Readme.md

  - List of each user who used the module

 Moreover it is possible to generate a domain-based report which contains the same information like above but separated for each domain.
+Be aware of the fact that a user with mulitple domains will be counted multiple times in the domain based report.

 ## Usage